phasic/pirads/README.md

 This is the Pirads report project, made with Angular2

+The report is used to give a structured overview of the findings on the prostate.

+3 measurements are taken per finding (T2, DWI, DCE).
+These three measurements have each a score (T2,DWI: 1-5.
+DCE: + or -).
+Based on these scores we calculate a PIRADS score per finding, this score represents the chance on cancer.
+The score runs from 1 to 5.

+The measurements need to be filled in by the radiologist, the code behind the report will calculate the PIRADS score.
+There is also room to give a volume and extra commentary.

 For setting up a dev environment refer to [Healthcare wiki](http://wikihealthcare.agfa.net/display/clinapps/Setting+up+Angular+2+project+with+Angular-cli).

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.